Pony-House/Client/README.md

 yarn electron:build # Compiles the app into the release/ directory
 ```

+### AppData

+If you need to manage client files on your desktop version.
+You can find specific storage files in the directory below:

+    %AppData%/pony-house-matrix/tinyMatrixData/

 ## FAQ

 ### Is my data shared with third parties?